App-based ride services brace for more challenges

 for operations, said Imran Ali, an advocate of the High Court.

-The online ridesharing services across the globe are facing operational
+The online ride sharing services across the globe are facing operational

 issues as Uber’s licence is recently cancelled by London authorities, a setback which could affect their operations in Asian countries like Pakistan as well.